18F/unit-testing-node/_pages/components/slack-client.md

 Whoops!
 What happened?
 Shouldn't we see the same `connect ECONNREFUSED 127.0.0.1:80` error as before?

-In this case, what happened is that **we forgot to `return` the new Promise**.
+In this case, what happened is that you **forgot** to `return` the new `Promise`.
 As mentioned above, `resolve` and `reject` are like synchronization methods.
-But since we returned `undefined` from the test function instead of our `Promise`, Mocha didn't synchronize with anything.
+But since you returned `undefined` from the test function instead of our `Promise`, Mocha didn't synchronize with anything.
 Rest assured, the `Promise` still ran to completion in the background, and certainly called `reject` with the same `Error`, but its outcome was completely ignored.

 Restore the missing `return` statement and run the test again to ensure that it fails before moving on.

 ## Testing the error case

-Before fixing the test, let's actually copy it and make a new test out of it:
+Before fixing the test, copy it and make a new test out of it:

 ```js
     it('should fail to make a request if the server is down', function() {